Paaskehare/pinboard-chrome-extension/README.md

 Pinboard Chrome Extension
 =========================

-This is a Google Chrome extension which adds a simple button to the top right of your browser, to allow for quickly adding a bookmark to [Pinboard](http://pinboard.in)
+This is a Google Chrome extension which adds a simple button to the top right of your browser, to allow for quickly adding a bookmark to [Pinboard](http://pinboard.in) - but it also has support for [Delicious](http://delicious.com)

 To do